Electronic Health Records Increasingly Contribute to Malpractice Claims

 Documenting Clinical Findings

 As with conventional paper records, failures in charting, incomplete charting, or charting errors still occur and may continue to play a role in medical malpractice cases.
 One report by The Doctors Company studied the specific risks of “copy and paste” functionality in some EHR systems.
-System crashes or other bugs may also imperil accurate documentation of clinical findings.
-Finally, while transition to a fully electronic health records system has already occurred in many clinical settings, issues with records “gaps” in long-term situations may still exist.
+System crashes or other bugs may also imperil accurate documentation of EHR findings.
+Finally, while the transition to a fully electronic health records system has already occurred in many clinical settings, issues with records “gaps” in long-term situations may still exist.

 Recording Test and Imaging Results